symbolicdata/symbolicdata.github.io/CASN.markdown

 We set up a [first prototype](http://symbolicdata.org/xodx) to technically support such a social network upon the [Xodx implementation](http://aksw.org/Projects/Xodx.html) (Natanael Arndt, U Leipzig) of the [DSSN network stack](http://aksw.org/Projects/DSSN.html) designed and developed by Sebastian Tramp (U Leipzig).

-This [xodx instance](http://symbolicdata.org/xodx) runs on a second Virtuoso store that hosts both the xodx communication artefacts (within the namespace <symbolicdata.org/xodx/>) and several other RDF graphs within the namespace <symbolicdata.org/casn/> served by a [second OntoWiki](http://symbolicdata.org/casn), in particular
+This [xodx instance](http://symbolicdata.org/xodx) (see [xodx](xodx "wikilink") for a list of remarks how it is configured) runs on a second Virtuoso store that hosts both the xodx communication artefacts (within the namespace <symbolicdata.org/xodx/>) and several other RDF graphs within the namespace <symbolicdata.org/casn/> served by a [second OntoWiki](http://symbolicdata.org/casn), in particular

 -   informations about upcoming conferences
     -   The information is extracted via SPARQL query and [displayed](http://www.fachgruppe-computeralgebra.de/tagungsankuendigungen/) in the Wordpress based site of the CA Fachgruppe